- Share this article on Facebook

 - Share this article on Reddit

-Empty"Spider-Man 3" easily outpaced its two predecessors by smashing the stanza with what Sony claims is "the international opening-weekend boxoffice record" with an estimated $227 million from 16,700 screens in 105 markets, thus solidifying the superhero series as the most commercially successful in movie history.
+“Spider-Man 3” easily outpaced its two predecessors by smashing the stanza with what Sony claims is “the international opening-weekend boxoffice record,” grossing an estimated $227 million from 16,700 screens in 105 markets and solidifying the superhero series as the most commercially successful in movie history.

 The previous first-weekend boxoffice record holder, also from Sony, was last year’s “The Da Vinci Code,” which logged $154.7 million in its opening five days overseas.
 It should be noted that “Spider-Man’s” overseas rollout began Tuesday in 16 key markets and spread out to the 105-territory total reached by the weekend.
 As a result, the $227 million gross estimate includes six full days of grosses in some markets.

 Nonetheless, the huge opening haul is slightly more than 55% of the $410.5 million gross attained by 2004’s “Spider-Man 2” over the course of its entire foreign run.
 Worldwide, “Spider-Man 3” already has grossed $375 million for a per-screen average of $17,898.

 As the first of the big summer tentpoles, the latest incarnation of the web-slinging superhero sucked the oxygen out of the international market during the weekend, grossing nearly 50 times the figure nabbed by second-place finisher “Wild Hogs.”